Tufts Fall 2021 Campus Update for AS&E Graduate Students

 You will receive more information about campus arrival later in the summer.
 You may also check the Residential Life and Learning website for updates.

-All in-person students are required to have been vaccinated against COVID-19 unless they have a medical or religious exemption.
+All in-person students are required to have been vaccinated against COVID-19 unless they have a medical or religious accommodation.
 We encourage you to get vaccinated now and upload your proof of vaccination to our secure Patient Portal.
 International students are encouraged to get vaccinated against COVID-19 now.
 However, they may receive their COVID-19 vaccinations when they arrive in the United States.
 Current guidance requires 7-10 days of arrival quarantine for unvaccinated international students.

 All vaccines approved by another country or the World Health Organization (WHO) will be accepted as meeting Tufts’ requirement for vaccination.
 Individuals who have received a non-WHO approved vaccine may be offered one approved by the United States Food and Drug Administration (FDA).

 Wearing face masks will be required when you are indoors, including classrooms, laboratories, studios, libraries, dining halls, and residences.
 Within your off campus apartment or residence hall, face masks must be worn in communal areas such as lounges, kitchens, and hallways.
-Masks are not required outdoors.

 Residence Hall Visitors

 Tufts students participating in surveillance testing may visit Tufts students living in other residence halls in accordance with ORLL guest policy; however, occupancy limits and mask wearing policies will be in effect.

 Non-Tufts visitors will not be allowed in residence halls.
 (Parents and guardians may assist with move-in and must wear face masks.)

 While outdoor dining will be encouraged in the Fall, we anticipate all of our campus dining locations will be fully operational.